agentloopfyi/agentloopfyi.github.io/_posts/2025-10-04-prompt-vs-context.markdown

 At the end of step two, summarize all the messages exchanged with the user as notes on a "scractchpad".

-You can use a intermediate "helper agent" that specifically uses a prompt to summarize the conversation into the scratchpad by compressing the conversation history while preserving the intent and important information collected.
+You can use an intermediate "helper agent" that specifically uses a prompt to summarize the conversation into the scratchpad by compressing the conversation history while preserving the intent and important information collected.

 Then the scratchpad becomes the input to the third step (not the entire conversation history).
-Step three onwards, you are not carrying around the load of the full conversation asn saving yourself lots of tokens.
+Step three onwards, you are not carrying around the load of the full conversation and saving yourself lots of tokens.

-Also, later, you can always ask an agent to expand the "scratchpad" content into report or write an explanation.
+Also, later, you can always ask an agent to expand the "scratchpad" content into a report or write an explanation.

 This is truly "generative" as you may think, that we are compressing the conversation history onto a scratchpad (like a latent space, preserving the intent, sense and meaning), and then we generate entirely new content from the scratchpad by expanding it, and the new content has the same intent, sense and meaning.